top of page

 First Edition, First Issue in Original Wraps.
 UNCUT and complete!

 Wrapper edges and spine darkened.
 Old paper repair to verso of upper wrapper.
 Upper spine and front corner through the first few pages chipped.
 Old seller pencil notes on rear wrapper and title page.
 Interior pages brightly beautiful.
 Very Good and an amazing survival.
-A spectacular copy of one of Nietzsche’s scarcest titles and the last installment in the Human All Too Human trilogy.
+A spectacular copy of one of Nietzsche’s scarcest titles and the last installment in the Human All-Too-Human trilogy.

 Printed in an edition of 1000 copies, of which “Only 192 copies of this book were sold in this first edition, first issue state before the remainders were sold to E.W.
 Fritsch of Leipzig in 1886 – and then reissued with a new title page.”(Schaberg)